Moving home and your benefits

 If you are under State Pension age, there are rules about the number of bedrooms you can have.

-The rules do not apply if you have separate rental agreements.
-The rules are for:
+The rules do not apply if you have separate rental agreements from other people you live with.

 • Housing Benefit or

-• the housing costs element of Universal Credit
+• the housing element of Universal Credit

 Some disabled adults and children are exempt if they need their own bedroom because of their condition.